 We all are familiar with that nice big breath of cool, fresh air that hits us when we come inside from being out in the heat.
 Air conditioning units are complex and there are multiple types of AC units that can function in your home.

 Knowing the difference between the different types of AC units can help homeowners in both, Kentucky and Indiana, make more informed decisions about the types of AC units and which one is right for their home.
-If you’re looking to replace your system, upgrade to a new unit, or are buying for the first time, being informed of all the different options will help you make the best decision.
+If you’re looking to replace your HVAC system, upgrade to a new unit, or are buying for the first time, being informed of all the different options will help you make the best decision.

 Central Air Conditioning: